Join us for Meeting for Worship:

 The Sunday morning meeting is held in the silent, waiting worship tradition of the majority of Quaker meetings in Britain Yearly Meeting.
 The Sunday evening meeting offers an opportunity to worship to a programmed structure in a service led by a visiting speaker.
 This fellowship meeting continues to prosper from the days when Quakers appointed missioners to attend to and develop the worshipping needs of local people.

 There is a children’s meeting on the third Sunday of each month at 10.30 in the school room.
+Please contact Miriam Barraclough 02476 348731 for more information.

 The building is wheelchair accessible and fitted with an amplification system.
 Access from the road is via ramps with handrail or via the sloping drive to the car park.